-The table S2 (Supplementary material) provides a comparative analysis between the utilization of a regeneration method and the absence of such a method.
-The disparity between the two approaches is evident, as the regeneration method necessitates a greater quantity of fresh water compared to the method without regeneration.
+Table S2 (Supplementary material) provides a comparative analysis between the utilization of a regeneration method and the absence of such a method.
+The disparity between the two approaches is evident, as the regeneration method necessitates a greater quantity of freshwater compared to the method without regeneration.

-Table (2) describes the disparity between the prior research and our own study.
-Our employed methodology demonstrates a decreased fresh water flow and regenerated flow that is lower than what was observed in the earlier work.
+Table 2 describes the disparity between the prior research and the authors' study.
+The employed methodology demonstrates a decreased freshwater flow and regenerated flow that is lower than what was observed in the earlier work.